 - Clear away all ammunition from around you; accidents can happen so take extra care.

 - Open the chamber for safety.

 - Keep your choke inserts in place!
 Choke inserts ensure that no dirt, grime or other substance can make its way into the barrel threads, which would cause issues when trying to correctly install chokes in the future and cause misfiring amongst other issues.

 - The last day of the season is often wet and is invariably cold.
 Changes in temperature can cause condensation to form on the inside of your barrels and that, combined with any rain can be a gun's worst enemy.
 Thus before you start, it is critical to let your gun dry naturally away from a direct source of heat.

 Complete Shotgun Cleaning Guide

 If it's time to clean your shotgun, browse our easy-to-follow guide:

 Take your firearm apart.
 For those unaware of how to take your firearm apart, it would be beneficial to have someone ‘in the know’ working with you to show you how to complete this step.

-Your shotgun is now in three pieces and you are ready to begin cleaning
+D. Your shotgun should now be in three parts and you are now able to start cleaning it.